juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 | 	    3.4	      |           2500         |
 |     	2.1	      |           600          |

-Specifically we want to create a function like this
+Thinking in code we want to create a function like this:

 ```
 function  int CalculatePrice(int cpuSpeed){